art-from-the-machine/Mantella/README.md

 ## Language Models (LLMs)
 There are a number of different LLMs to choose from, ranging from small local models to expensive externally hosted models.
+Note that some smaller models may struggle to handle long term conversations and memory summarising.
 If you just want to get started without thinking too much about it / explore alternative options later and are new to Mantella, you can quickly get started via the OpenAI instructions below (the first month gives you $5 free credits).

 ### OpenAI (First $5 Free)
 Copy your OpenAI secret API key (see [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) if you need help finding it (you will need to set up an account if you haven't already) and paste into `MantellaSoftware/GPT_SECRET_KEY.txt`.
 Do not share this key with anyone.
 While there is a free trial, you will need to set up your payment details for the API to work.